apache/db-jdo-site/src/main/resources/other/xmlns/readme.txt

-This is the location of the xmlns metadata.
+This directory contains DTD and XSD files that define the metadata structure of JDO files.